Every person has a culture – the many customs and beliefs that shape our perspectives and create a lens through which we see others.

 The programmes and materials in this section aim to give participants an insight into:

-• How having refugee status impacts on integration and participation in Irish society.
+- How having refugee status impacts integration and participation in Irish society.

-*Each session can be used independently or as follow up sessions.
+*Each session can be used independently or as a series of sessions.

 Session 1 – Deconstructed

-Deconstructed is a 3.5-minute artistic video about how peoples’ identity is deconstructed in the protection process and in particular in the Direct Provision system.
-The accompanying guide is to support facilitators to deliver an interactive 1hr cultural awareness session (online or in-person), based on community education principals, using ‘Deconstructed’ as a focal point to explore concepts such as stigmatisation and oppression in relation to refugees.
+Deconstructed is a 3.5-minute artistic video about how peoples’ identity is deconstructed in the protection process, particularly the Direct Provision system.
+The accompanying guide is to support facilitators in delivering an interactive 1hr cultural awareness session (online or in-person) based on community education principles, using ‘Deconstructed’ as a focal point to explore concepts such as stigmatisation and oppression in relation to refugees.

 Download session 1 resources: Session 1